vbaconnet-ledger/developer-portal/_docs/nano-app/documentation-requirements.md

 ## Content

-You will write and host an article ([example](https://blog.cyberrepublic.org/2020/06/15/how-to-use-your-ledger-device-with-the-elastos-light-wallet/)) that describes:
+The article ([example](https://blog.cyberrepublic.org/2020/06/15/how-to-use-your-ledger-device-with-the-elastos-light-wallet/)) must describe:
 - Short introduction: what the app and service do, what crypto assets they can manage, why to use a Ledger device, where to get support.
 - Requirements: What’s needed before starting.
 - Installation instructions: How to install the app using Ledger Live.